Solutions for Water in the Crawl Space

 With a battery back-up sump pump system, the back-up pump activates in the event of a power loss.
 It is powered by a 12V deep cycle battery external to the sump pump system, typically near the pump.
 It should be inside of a purpose built battery container and sat on top of a wooden or concrete block.

-The backup pump in the system we install can pump a healthy 2,300 GPH at a 10 foot head which rivals many standard 1/3HP 120V operated primary or main sump pumps.
+The backup pump in the system we install, can pump a healthy 2,300 GPH at a 10 foot head which rivals many standard 1/3HP 120V operated primary or main sump pumps helping with management of water in crawl space.